 Bake for 20-25 minutes or until golden.

 And here are some great tips from Gloria for making perfect rugelach

-After rolling dough up and placing on parchment paper, you can stick them in the freezer.
+4. After rolling dough up and placing on parchment paper, you can stick them in your freezer.
 When you need fresh rugelach, take them right from the freezer into the oven and add a few minutes to the baking time.